-Snook, a Democrat, was the representative for Ohio's 5th congressional district from 1917 to 1919.
+Snook was the representative for Ohio’s 5th congressional district and was a Democrat.
+He served from 1917 to 1919.

 From Dec 1901 to Mar 1919, Snook missed 75 of 536 roll call votes, which is 14.0%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.